The Remarkable ‘Sewn’ Roman Shipwreck in Croatia

 Another shot of the excavated Roman shipwreck. ( Grad Poreč )

 This type of vessel was particularly associated with the Northern Adriatic .
 The tribes who inhabited the Dalmatian coast, collectively known as the Illyrians were famed shipbuilders and notorious pirates in ancient times, before they were conquered by the Romans.
 The Romans adopted their small oared ships known as Liburnians and used them very successfully in their various wars, especially in the Eastern Mediterranean.

-The findings of the research on the sewn ship were presented by the director of the local Poreč Museum at a recent public event.
+The findings of the research on the sewn ship were presented by the director of the local Poreč Museum at a public event.
 The archaeologists who took part in the dig also presented their research.
-The latest find is adding to our knowledge of Roman-era naval technology and shipbuilding and also helping local researchers to reconstruct the waterfront of Poreč during its heyday.
+The finding added to our knowledge of Roman-era naval technology and shipbuilding and also helping local researchers to reconstruct the waterfront of Poreč during its heyday.

 Top image: The Roman shipwreck excavated in Porta de Mar, Poreč in Dalmatia, Croatia, together with one of the archaeologists inspecting the find.
 Source: Grad Poreč